wullxz/twitchCssAdaptions/README.md

 # twitchCssAdaptions
-css that adapt some stuff on the twitch website.
+css that adapts some stuff on the twitch website.

 # how to use